How to Support New Models#

 launch_server(server_args)

-By following these guidelines, you can add support for new language models and vision-language models in SGLang and ensure they are thoroughly tested and easily integrated into the system.
+By following these guidelines, you can add support for new language models and multimodal large language models in SGLang and ensure they are thoroughly tested and easily integrated into the system.